BitEscrow/escrow-sdk/README.md

 }
 ```

-Members of the contract interact with this vm by submitting signed statements, called a [witness](docs/contract.md):
+Members of the contract can interact with the CVM by submitting a signed statement, called a [witness](docs/contract.md).
+Members use these statements to instruct the CVM to perform a basic set of operations.

+Each operation targets a spending path in the contract.
+Operations include `lock`, `release`, `close` and `dispute`:

 ```ts
 {